spree/spree/guides/content/developer/tutorials/getting_started.md

 ### Installing Image Magick

-Spree also uses the Image Magick library for manipulating images.
+Spree also uses the ImageMagick library for manipulating images.
 Using this library allows for automatic resizing of product images and the creation of product image thumbnails.
-Image Magick is not a Rubygem and it can be a bit tricky to install.
+ImageMagick is not a Rubygem and it can be a bit tricky to install.
 There are, however, several excellent sources of information on the Web for how to install it.
 A basic Google search should help you if you get stuck.

-If you are using OSX, a recommended approach is to install Image Magick using [Homebrew](http://mxcl.github.com/homebrew/).
+If you are using OSX, a recommended approach is to install ImageMagick using [Homebrew](http://mxcl.github.com/homebrew/).
 This can be done with the following command:

 ```bash
 $ brew install imagemagick```